 Nested grids offer even more flexibility for content layout.
 As the name suggests a nested grid is just another grid put into a container that’s already in the grid.
 There are 2 key things to remember when using nested grids.
 Whenever you add a grid it will always use 12 columns and there will always be the same margin between the columns no matter how small the container.

-The Sketch UI Kit and Axure UI Kit both provide templates showing the grid at all 4 breakpoints.
+The Figma Library provides templates showing the grid at all 5 breakpoints.
 These templates are a good starting point but while you’re designing bear in mind that the viewport could be anywhere between these sizes.
-Another useful resource are the demo screens; these show the grid in action as you re-size the browser window.

 Responsive design is difficult.
 The days of doing a fixed width design and throwing it over the fence for build are long gone.
 Creating robust layouts that respond elegantly to any device requires real collaboration between both designer and developer.
 The designer isn’t going to visualise what happens to every element at every possible viewport.
 Some things will be missed; some things may not work as expected.
 Working with the developer these issues can be identified and fixed very quickly.